Picnic Boat 37 S

 Hinckley invented an entirely new class of boat with the introduction of the original Picnic Boat nearly 25 years ago.
 Picnic Boats are open-air express yachts designed for relaxing and entertaining.
 The spacious, open-deck designs are ideal for lounging with loved ones or serving a small party of friends.
 Superior visibility while seated or standing, gives captains a more commanding view and a sense of connection to the environment.

 Today, we offer the most refined iterations yet, all updated with state of the art systems and technology.
-Hull construction combines an inner layer of carbon laid bow to stern with a companion outer layer of Kevlar for bulletproof puncture resistance.
+Hull construction combines inner and outer layers of carbon laid bow to stern for incredible strength, durability and weight savings.
 A single infusion of epoxy forms a chemical bond for a lightweight hull of incredible strength and durability.
 Weight savings in the hull structure allow for the signature teak woodworking accents which are Hinckley hallmarks.
 The innovations in hull materials allow us to provide the luxury on deck and below deck which our owners and their families love.

 Eight pieces of solid stock Burmese teak are selected in the finish carpentry shop in Maine.
 With 160 hours of painstaking joinery they will become the languid curve of glossy wood that crowns the deck of the Hinckley Picnic Boat and delineates its form.
 First will come sanding, then the marrying of the eight into one of four sections that will be made on the forming jig.
 Two 22-foot mirror sections for port and starboard, and two to form the gentle vee of the bow laying forward of the chocks.
 The pieces are then hand-shaped to a fine radius that will appear not too flat, nor too proud off the surface of the deck with just enough curve to follow the sheer line.
 Lastly, there will be the sanding and varnish.
 And sanding.
 And more varnish- as many as ten coats on the toe rail.
 As many as it takes to make this a Hinckley.